Anna Hiss: Personal life and death

-Hiss continued her own higher education, earning a BS from Columbia University (1936) and conducting graduate studies at the University of Colorado, University of Wisconsin, Stanford University, Columbia University, Mills College, and abroad.
+Hiss continued her higher education, earning a BS from Columbia University (1936) and conducting graduate studies at the University of Colorado, University of Wisconsin, Stanford University, Columbia University, Mills College, and abroad.
 In 1949, Boston University awarded her an honorary doctorate.

-She studiously avoided publicity during the criminal trials against her brother Alger Hiss.
+She studiously avoided publicity during the criminal trials against her brother Alger Hiss, an American government official accused in 1948 of having spied for the Soviet Union in the 1930s.
 During his imprisonment, she was one of only seven people with whom he corresponded.

 She did not support intercollegiate sports.

 She petitioned to have the Speedway closed through campus.

-Anna Hiss died age 79 on January 28, 1972, at Long Green nursing home in Baltimore.
+Anna Hiss died at age 79 on January 28, 1972, at Long Green nursing home in Baltimore.

 Publications

 Hiss contributed articles to the Journal of Health and Physical Education.

 Awards, honors, legacy

 In summing up her career, Delta Kappa Gamma stated: "She was instrumental in the establishment of the professional degree for physical education and the program for the preparation of teachers in the physical education field."